haesunpark87/parkh-lab-2/content/post/2023-03-02/index.md

   focal_point: 'top'
 ---

-JongHun and Minsoo joined our group undergraduate researchers.
+JongHun and Minsoo joined our group as undergraduate researchers.
 Welcome!

 <!--more-->